 There are a number of worksheets at iSLCollective that can be used to revise this topic.
 We like the Public facilities and Buildings crossword worksheets.
 Do the buildings worksheet as a group activity, adding the vocabulary to the board before they begin.

 If your class is equipped with internet and video, you can use this fantastic video from the English Singsing channel to introduce or revise places in town with kids.

 Additional ESL lesson plans for beginners

 Our suggested next lesson focuses on expressing likes and dislikes.
 If you've found these materials useful, be sure to check out our full list of ESL lesson plans for beginners (A1 Mid-level), as well as our complete selection of EFL - ESL lesson plans.
-If you use an Android device, have a look at the TEFL Handbook app.
+If you use an iOS or Android device, have a look at the TEFL Handbook app.
 An ESL lesson planner for English teachers.
 It has a lot more content and gives you faster access to our ESL resources, making it easier to use in class.